 Her philosophical books include The Rhetoric of Economics (University of Wisconsin Press 1st ed.
 1985; 2nd ed.
 1998), If You're So Smart: The Narrative of Economic Expertise (University of Chicago Press 1990), and Knowledge and Persuasion in Economics (Cambridge 1994).
 They concern the maladies of social scientific positivism, the epistemological limits of a future social science, and the promise of a rhetorically sophisticated philosophy of science.
 Recently she has turned to ethics and to a philosophical-historical apology for modern economies.

 Prior to joining Lindenwood in July 2013, he served 25 years in the Federal Reserve System: five years in Washington, D.C. at the Federal Reserve Board and 20 years in St. Louis.
-From 1992 through 2000, he supervised the research automation function in St. Louis, including supervising the conversion of FRED to a database-driven CSS-based system starting in 1998 and hiring all the developers working on FRED.
-At St. Louis, he also developed the modern 2 RAM adjustment for the St. Louis adjusted monetary base and adjusted reserves (with Robert Rasche), and developed modern Divisia monetary index numbers for the United States (with Barry Jones).
+From 1992 through 2000, he supervised the research automation function in St. Louis.
+With the late Robert Rasche, he developed the modern St. Louis adjusted monetary base and adjusted reserves (now discontinued by the Bank) and, with Barry Jones (SUNY-Binghamton), the modern Divisia monetary index numbers for the United States, now published by the Center for Financial Stability in New York City.

 Amelie is a leading expert in the economics of international migration and the labor markets.
 She is studying minority populations and the way migrants behave and fare in a host country.
 She has written over fifty refereed articles and book chapters and has won several awards for them.
 She has co-edited the book The Foundations of Migration Economics (2015), the International Handbook of the Economics of Migration (2013), the book How Labor Migrants Fare?
 (2004), a volume of the Research in Labor Economics Journal (2009), and a special issue of the Journal of International Manpower (2009).
 Her research has been funded by several foundations.
 Amelie has also written more than thirty reports and op-ed pieces on migration issues.
 She has been invited to deliver keynotes, present her research at many institutions, and talk at migration policy panels and symposia; she has also given many interviews to the press.